elvisdouglas/Work/README.md

-# Work
+# Learning Javascript with some help from friends
-testing my code
+Running my code using vs Code